 Pearled couscous comes in different sizes, ranging from small to large.
 The size you choose will depend on your personal preference and the specific dish you plan to make.
 Smaller couscous pearls are often used in salads or side dishes, while larger pearls can be used in main courses or as a substitute for rice or pasta.

-See also How long to cook sausage on charcoal grill
+See also How to cook food without power

 2. Texture